 Choosing the option that is right for you

 - Applying under the Early Decision plan is ideal for students for whom Pace University is their first choice school and who do not need to compare financial aid packages among other schools.
-Early Decision students apply to only one school under this plan, but can apply to other schools as a regular decision student.
+Early Decision students can apply to only one school as an Early Decision Applicant, but can apply to other schools as a regular decision student.

 - Early Decision is binding – if you apply under this plan, are accepted to Pace, and agree to the financial aid package, you are required to attend and you must withdraw all applications to other schools.
 Part of the application process is submission of an Early Decision Agreement form, which provides all of the details about Early Decision and is signed by you, your parent(s) or guardian(s), and your high school guidance counselor.